Bemvindo ba Timor Leste

 A town of immense historical significance to both the Timorese and Australians, Balibo sits in the mountains near the Indonesian border and is renowned for the murder of five foreign correspondents by Indonesian forces during the early days of the Timorese fight for independence.

 This mountain town is now a focus of regional development activity, with a four-star hotel now occupying the old Portuguese fort and a dental clinic which hosts Australian dentists.
-Balibo Community Learning Centre has been a longstanding partner of Palms Australia and guests will be able to enjoy walking tours to the area’s stunning natural landmarks with Balibo Trails, an organisation whose guides have been mentored in English by Palms volunteers.
+Balibo Community Learning Centre has been a longstanding partner of Palms Australia and guests will be able to enjoy walking tours to the area’s stunning natural landmarks with Balibo Trails, an organisation whose guides have been mentored in English by Palms participants.

 Atabae Home Stay